brucemack/microlink/README.md

 * Pin 1: Audio out (rig microphone in)
 * Pin 2: PTT out (rig PTT in).
 This pin will be pulled to rig ground to key the rig.
 * Pin 3: COS in (rig COS out).
 Pull to rig ground to indicate RX carrier.
+This is an optional connection and is only used when hardware carrier detect is available.
 * Pin 4: NC
 * Pin 5: Audio in (+) (rig speaker out)
 * Pin 6: Rig Ground